MicrosoftDocs/entra-docs/docs/identity/saas-apps/presswise-tutorial.md

    ![Screenshot shows how to edit Basic SAML Configuration.](common/edit-urls.png "Basic Configuration")

-1. On the **Basic SAML Configuration** section, the application is pre-configured and the necessary URLs are already pre-populated with Microsoft Entra.
+1. On the **Basic SAML Configuration** section, the application is preconfigured and the necessary URLs are already prepopulated with Microsoft Entra.
 The user needs to save the configuration by clicking the **Save** button.

 1. On the **Set up single sign-on with SAML** page, in the **SAML Signing Certificate** section, click copy button to copy **App Federation Metadata Url** and save it on your computer.